-198-03.
-A continuation of 197-03

-- 201. Eurhythmics A course designed to teach musical rhythm through body movement.
+- 198-03.
+A continuation of 197-03 Prerequisite: C average or better in Music 197.
+Spring Semester - 201.
+Eurhythmics A course designed to teach musical rhythm through body movement.
 Linear and contrapuntal rhythms as well as small forms are studied in physical movement through space in order to develop aural awareness, physical and mental alertness, rhythmic coordination, fluidity and expressivity.
 Required for all those taking Theory 111 and 112.
 One-Half Credit Aschbrenner Fall Semester - 202.
-A continuation of 201.
+A continuation of 201 Prerequisite: C average or better in Music 201.